-Breast augmentation is one of the most common plastic surgical procedures performed today.
-When our Alpharetta, Roswell, and Woodstock, GA patients come in for consultation many are concerned with life afterwards and how things may be different.
-From exercise concerns to implant sizing – too large or too small, many have very good questions that need to be answered.
+When our breast augmentation patients from Alpharetta, Roswell, and Woodstock, GA come in for a consultation, many are concerned with life afterward and how things may be different.
+From exercise concerns to implant sizing—too large or too small, many have very good questions that need to be answered.
 Today’s blog is designed to help you prepare better for your initial consultation and to help those that have already had surgery by addressing some of these common concerns.

 Will everyone know I had a breast augmentation?

 This is a very common concern and genuinely depends on your body shape and size before the procedure and on the size and shape of implant you choose.
 For example a 4’2” patient who chooses a 400cc implant will not look the same as the same implant placed in 5’3” patient.
 This is why it is especially important preoperatively to spend a lot of time making sure you choose the right size, shape and profile to get you to the desired result.
 This is done in conjunction with your surgeon and they can help guide you to a good match based on your expressed desires and body shape and size.

 That being said, initially the implants may feel very large to you immediately after augmentation, as they are new and the skin and breast may be tight.
 This may make you feel like they are visible to everyone!
 But rest assured the breast/skin envelope will soften and the implants will “drop” a bit to look more natural.
 This will make it harder to tell you’ve had surgery done.
 Also, as you become more comfortable with your new body it will just become your self-image and you won’t separate the implants from your personal image.
 It will also be more or less obvious based on the clothing you wear.